Economic Development Manager

 Economic Development Specialist

-With more than 16 years’ experience in municipal economic development, Teri’s education and focus have been on tourism and the efforts to bring visitors to Benicia, increasing Benicia’s profile as a destination, and increasing sales tax revenue in our historic downtown shopping and dining district.
+With more than 23 years of experience in local municipal government and more than 17 years experience in economic development, Teri’s education through UC Davis Niche Touism program have helped her direct her focus on tourism and related efforts to bring visitors to Benicia to experience A Great Day by the Bay, increasing Benicia’s profile as a daytrip destination, and increasing sales tax and transient occupancy tax revenue in our historic downtown shopping and dining district.

 Contract Staff, Office of Ecomomic Development